 Hi-end: Fundacion Pacita (family room-5 pax, airconditioned, with breakfast and airport transfers-P21,235.50/night)

 There are at least five famous restaurants in Batanes.
 If you have time, do visit them and try their foods that are authentic to the province.
-Unfortunately, we did not chance to eat on any restaurants there for we were lazy to explore but opted to take a rest after our tour.
-There are eateries in the town proper where they offer the usual meal of adobo, sinigang and nilaga ranging from Php70 to Php120.
-In Nanay Cita, there is a store fronting the homestay that sells basic meal.
+Unfortunately, we did not chance to eat in any restaurant there because we opted to take a rest after our tour.
+There are eateries in the town proper where they offer the usual meal of adobo, singing, and nilaga ranging from Php70 to Php120.
+In Nanay Cita, there is a store fronting the homestay that sells basic meals.

 - North Batan tour – Php1,500